josephchancey/crypto-clustering/README.md

 # crypto-clustering

 A prominent investment bank is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
-Theywould like a statement on what cryptocurrencies are on the trading market and whether they can be grouped to create a classification system for this new investment.
+They would like a statement on what cryptocurrencies are on the trading market and whether they can be grouped to create a classification system for this new investment.
 See the bottom of this README.md for that statement.

 ## Repository Structure